 For interpretation of differences in chemical and physical water quality data set, among and within the sampling stations the following statistical analysis will be applied, descriptive statistics (range, mean and standard deviation) correlation analysis will be used to evaluate the relationship between individual nutrients concentration and chlorophyll a. a non-parametric test for two independent variables (Man Whitney test) at 95% confidence level will be employed.

-CHAPTER THREE

 OTHER RELEVANT INFORMATION

 3.1 Work plan or Timeframe